Skip to Content

 • Change the lamp

 Lots of sanding was needed before starting to decorate the piece.
-I had to sand the doors and the paneling…it took forever.
+I had to sand the doors and the paneling…it tooks forever and sanding is not something I enjoy.

 The previous owner told us that when they bought the house the stair was painted.
 He stripped, sanded and varnished all the staircase… so luckily I didn’t have to.